javaee/jms-spec/pages/CDIListenerBeanComments.md

 #### `@Eager`

-There's a utility library called [http://showcase.omnifaces.org/ Omnifaces], intended for JSF applications.
+There's a utility library called [Omnifaces](http://showcase.omnifaces.org/), intended for JSF applications.
 This includes a number of convenient CDI extensions.
 One of these is an annotation [http://showcase.omnifaces.org/cdi/Eager `@Eager`] which can be added to any managed bean of scope `@RequestScoped`, `@ViewScoped`, `@SessionScoped` or `@ApplicationScoped` and which will cause the bean to be "instantiated automatically at the start of each such scope instead of on demand when a bean is first referenced."

 This is effectively a shorter alternative to listening for `@Initialize` events, with some additional features for `@RequestScoped` and `@ViewScoped` to allow the application to specifty which particular request URI/view it applies to.